L.A. Woman: Side one

 L.A.
 Woman opens with the Morrison-penned track "The Changeling", which the Doors wanted to be the album's first single.
 Taken from one of Morrison's journals written in 1968, Holzman overruled the group's decision in favor of "Love Her Madly" and the non-album B-side "(You Need Meat) Don't Go No Further".

 Morrison also contributed "Been Down So Long", a song inspired by folk singer Richard Fariña's book Been Down So Long It Looks Like Up to Me and Furry Lewis's tune, "I Will Turn Your Money Green".
 A conventional blues song reminiscent of Morrison's potential imprisonment from earlier Doors performances, the lyrics showed depression, liberation, and sexuality.
 Additionally, Morrison wrote the blues number "Cars Hiss by My Window".
 Unlike most of the other tracks, it was composed in the studio.
 Manzarek recalled that "Jim said it was about living in Venice [Beach], in a hot room, with a hot girlfriend, and an open window, and a bad time.
 It could have been about Pamela Courson".
 Of the remaining self-written material on L.A.
 Woman, Krieger wrote "Love Her Madly", which echoed his songs of romance and insecurity.
-He wrote the song, at home, to alleviate his boredom during his trial.
+He wrote the song, at his house, to alleviate his boredom during Morrison's trial.